 Then you could write smaller blog posts on each of those traffic sources and link to your cornerstone post by saying something like:

-Not only will this help lower your bounce rate, it will also benefit you by giving a boost to the SEO potential of your cornerstone posts.
+Not only will this help lower your bounce rate, but it will also benefit you by giving a boost to the SEO potential of your cornerstone posts.

 You know it’s important to get backlinks to your site, but did you know the source of your backlinks and the text used to link to your site is just as important as getting a lot of links?